-The current proposal needs to be considered in this context.
-It proposes the erection of 4 split-level houses rather than 16, which are to be erected with the same slab-level.
+"It proposes the erection of 4 split-level houses rather than 16 [previously refused/dismissed on Appeal], which are to be erected with the same slab-level.
 The reduction in the density of development enables the proposed houses to be provided with the garaging/parking facilities and garden that might be expected of newly-built 3-bedroomed houses, whilst still retaining a substantial amount of open space around them at its existing levels and with its existing/enhanced planting.
 Following receipt of the application discussions involving the Council's Conservation Officer has resulted in amendment of the intended house-type to ensure the proposed houses will better reflect the design characteristics of the existing housing at Holly Mount, and are to be constructed with appropriate facing materials.
 I have also obtained an amended Site Layout and a Tree Report that satisfies me the proposed houses are now to be built without the need to cause loss/harm to the group of mature trees to the rear of 9/11 Schofield Close.